-I am a Lecturer (USA equivalent Assistant Professor) in the Dyson Robotics Lab, co-leading it with Andrew Davison.
-My research is centered around autonomous robot navigation: robots need dedicated sensing capabilities as well as algorithms for localisation inside a potentially unknown environment.
-This includes localisation and mapping with a suite of sensors, most importantly cameras, to be processed efficiently to yield accurate results at real-time.
-In the past, I have mostly worked with Unmanned Aerial Systems (UAS), in order to allow them to fly autonomously and close to the ground.
+The Smart Robotics Lab focuses on enabling technologies for mobile robotics.
+Specifically, robots need dedicated sensing capabilities as well as algorithms for localisation inside a potentially unknown environment.
+This includes localisation and mapping with a suite of sensors, most importantly cameras, to be processed efficiently on-board to yield accurate results in real-time.
+As example platforms, we use Unmanned Aerial Systems (UAS) that run our software, allowing them to navigate through potentially unknown environments, completely autonomously, and without the need for external position tracking such as GPS.

 Current Main Research Interests

-As detailed in the Projects tab, my main areas of interest are the following:
+As detailed in the Projects tab, the main areas of interest are the following:

 - Building scalable and high-quality maps for robot navigation using computer vision.